 Myth #5: Competitive intelligence is only meant for large companies

 Reality: Competitive intelligence works for small and medium enterprises as well.
-In fact, competitive intelligence (CI) has been heavily utilised by large, medium and smaller organisations in the western hemisphere and East Asia competitive intelligence has been used as a source for competitive advantage and innovativeness since almost a decade.
+In fact, competitive intelligence (CI) has been heavily utilised by large, medium and smaller organizations in the western hemisphere and East Asia competitive intelligence has been used as a source for competitive advantage and innovativeness since almost a decade.
 Most of the apprehension coming from small and medium enterprises about CI is due to another myth - that CI is expensive.
-While CI is certainly not cheap, CI solution providers will give you a quote specifically for your business or company after careful discussion of your goals and expectations.
+While CI is certainly not cheap, CI solution providers will give you a quote specifically for your business or company after careful discussion of your competitive intelligence challenges, goals and expectations.

 According to Forbes, about 73% of companies invest more than 20% of their respective technology budgets on competitive intelligence.
 You may not do that right from the start, but CI has become an integral business process among organizations, and sooner or later you will have to invest in it.
 If you think this is too much to pay for information, a bad business decision costs even more.

 Bonus: Data, information and intelligence are all the same

 Reality: Nothing could be farther from the truth.
 While data, information and intelligence are closely related, they are not one and the same.
 Data is numbers or facts presented in a vacuum.
 It’s a raw material that has no meaning without context.
 It is the first step towards intelligence.
 An example of data would be: “ABC company made a profit of 1.2 Billion USD in 2020.”
 This is a true statement, but of no use.
 It lacks context.

 Information is data with context.
 It is the second step towards intelligence.
 It has meaning, but it is still not enough to base decisions off.
 For example: “ABC company made a profit of 1.2 Billion USD in 2020, compared to 998 Million USD in 2019.”
 Now that we have grouped another comparative piece of data to it, it is more interesting and meaningful.